Olakunle2022/Online-Retail-Project/README.md

 •	Findings: These insights indicate potential issues with product quality or description accuracy.
 Addressing these challenges can lead to improved inventory management and reduced cancellation rates, ultimately enhancing customer satisfaction and loyalty.

-## 5.0 Conclusion

-This analysis provided several insights into the company's sales performance and order cancellations.
-The peak sales period in Q4, the substantial contribution from a small group of high-value customers, and the identification of high-cancellation products and regions can inform data-driven business decisions.
-From this analysis, it’s clear that targeted customer engagement, inventory optimization, and a focus on high-value regions and products will drive growth and reduce cancellations.

 ## 6.0	Next Steps